kbsali/php-redmine-api/docs/usage.md

 ## API

+### Mid-level API

 You can now use the `getApi()` method to create and get a specific Redmine API.
+This simplifies common use-cases and gives you some features like caching and assigning a user to an issue by username instead of the user ID.

 To check for failed requests you can afterwards check the status code via `$client->getLastResponseStatusCode()`.